What are BIPs and why do they matter to Bitcoin’s future?

 Each BIP starts out as an informal discussion amongst Bitcoin developers, anywhere that they congregate, including Twitter

-In this lesson, we will be giving you an introduction to Bitcoin Improvement Proposals (BIPs).
+In this article, we will be giving you an introduction to Bitcoin Improvement Proposals (BIPs).

 What are Bitcoin Improvement Proposals (BIPs)?